Filing a GST/HST return

 - call 1-800-959-5525 to get a new GST34-2

-How do I file a GST/HST return?
+How do you file a GST/HST return?

-You can file your GST/HST return electronically using:
+Even if you are not required to, you can file your GST/HST return electronically using:

 - My Business Account